Lg battery energy storage project halted due to module overheating

 - Fe280 lithium battery cell energy storage module

-- Disassembly of energy storage lithium battery module
+- Visual operation where is the energy storage battery module